 Opportunity Identification

-Support
+Continuous Support

 The fellowship is built for for-profit and nonprofit organizations working in the fields of mental health care, disability care, and early childhood development.
-This program is ideal for organizations that have launched a solution that shows signs of impact in the community and now need robust validation and support to scale further.

-Applications will be reviewed on a rolling basis between October and November.
+Applications will be reviewed on a rolling basis between May and June.
 If your application is in alignment with our selection criteria, you will be invited to an interview.

-If accepted to the cohort, your fellowship will begin on February 1, 2025.
+If accepted to the cohort, your fellowship will begin on September 15, 2025.
 Further cohort material will be provided in the weeks leading up to the start date.

 Yes, you will receive detailed feedback after every application you submit.
 We encourage you to apply for later Fellowship dates when applications open.